Autocross: Australia

+United States

-American autocross is a form of autocross practiced in the United States of America.
-Events are typically held on flat, paved surfaces such as parking lots or airport tarmacs, and usually have a new course for each event, marked by traffic cones.
+American autocross events (also called "Solo", Auto-x" or "Autoslalom") are typically held on flat, paved surfaces such as parking lots or airport tarmacs, and usually have a new course for each event, marked by traffic cones.

 Autocross is one of the most accessible and affordable forms of motorsport, and autocross events are open to novices.
 Because autocross events use rubber traffic cones to define the course, and are typically run on paved surfaces with few obstructions, the hazards and barriers to entry are low.
-While speeds are generally no greater than those encountered in legal highway driving, the combination of concentration and precision maneuvering gives drivers an experience similar to that of a full road course race.
+While speeds are generally no greater than those encountered in legal highway driving, the combination of concentration and precision manoeuvring gives drivers an experience similar to that of a full road course race.

 Competitors range from casual participants driving their commuter vehicles, to dedicated competitors driving purpose-built cars with special tires.
 There are classes accommodating varying degrees of car modification, as well as classes specifically for women and children.

 Many events are open to spectators.
 Many local car clubs offer autocross novice driving schools to help drivers feel comfortable before a regular event.